arctindev/SpaceX-Missions-App/README.md

     - Reminder for changing logo size on desktop.
 11. Checking how website looks on higher resolutions.
 (4k) (Done)
 12. Creating basic tablet view.
 (Done)
 13. Creating api request by using axios or RTQ query.
+(Done)
 14. Creating change mission feature.
     Posible solutions:
     - i could create the router and after clicking the arrow i could fetch single mission data.
 It means every time user navigates to another mission, data will be fetched.